-- (a) Go through your old homeworks and exams. - (b) Find problems that you attempted, but did not get full credit on. - (c) Paste in your old work.
-(This should be easy since you've been LaTeXing everything thus far!) - (d) Write a paragraph explaining why your old attempt didn't work, your proof was flawed, etc. - (e) Fix your problem by attaching a new and correct solution.
+- (a) Go through your old homeworks. - (b) Find problems that you attempted, but did not get full credit on. - (c) Paste in your old work. - (d) Write a paragraph explaining why your old attempt didn't work, your proof was flawed, etc. - (e) Fix your problem by attaching a new and correct solution.

-For assignments from the first part of the course, up to and including the first prelim exam, the due date for revisions will be Monday, October 30.
-We will give partial credit for correct answers when we calculate the final grades.
+The due date for revisions will be Friday, May 17.
+We will give partial credit for correct answers when calculating the final grades.